silexlabs/Silex/readme.md

 Silex for professionals, agencies and hosting companies:

-* Install Silex on your computer with `npm install -g silex-website-builder && silex`
+* [Install Silex on your computer or server](https://github.com/silexlabs/Silex/wiki/How-to-Host-An-Instance-of-Silex#as-a-web-app-silex-web-version) (basically this is `npm install -g silex-website-builder && silex`)
 * If you know HTML and CSS here is how to [add your own components to the "+" menu](https://github.com/silexlabs/Silex/wiki/Create-Silex-components)
 * If you are a designer, here is how to [add your own templates to Silex](https://github.com/silexlabs/Silex/wiki/Create-templates-for-Silex)
 * If you are a freelance designer and wants to create Silex website for clients, [please leave your email here](http://eepurl.com/gjYnib)